Technological Education

 or

-• A combination of wage-earning experience and education that totals five (5) years*, of which at least two (2) years* must be wage-earning experience in their Broad-based Technology and at least four (4) months in this two years must be continuous.
+• A combination of work experience and education that totals five (5) years*, of which at least two (2) years* must be work experience in their Broad-based Technology and at least four (4) months in this two years must be continuous.

 Candidates choose from the following Broad-based Technology areas: